8 Best Small Towns Near Edmonton: Nature, Affordability & History

-Posted by EdmontonRealEstate .ca on Thursday, July 6th, 2023 at 10:28am.
+Posted by EdmontonRealEstate .ca on Monday, November 24th, 2025 at 10:28am.

 Nestled in the picturesque landscapes of Alberta lie a collection of charming small towns that boast an enticing allure for those seeking a peaceful retreat away from the bustling city of Edmonton.
-This guide explores the hidden gems that lie just beyond city limits, showcasing the best small towns that offer a harmonious blend of natural beauty and urban convenience—and affordable alternatives to the cost of homes in Edmonton.
-With a focus on the unique characteristics and property offerings of these charming locales, this guide aims to unveil the untapped potential of these small towns, appealing to a wide range of homebuyers considering moving to Edmonton but seeking a slice of more rural tranquillity.
+This guide explores the communities that lie just beyond the city's best neighbourhoods, showcasing the best small towns that offer a harmonious blend of natural beauty and urban convenience.

 Legal

 For a truly small town, home shoppers should head just over 50 kilometres north of Edmonton to Legal, a quaint settlement rich in French heritage.
 It sits along Provincial Highway 651, just a short drive from Highway 2, making trips to the city or points north simple.
 The town has a population of just over 1,200 living in only three square kilometres, surrounded by vast farmland and other rural areas.
-Still, there's plenty to do close to home, from shopping or grabbing a bite to eat along 50th Avenue at spots like Bigmouth McGee's to enjoying one of the numerous parks and rec facilities, including Legal Arena.
-Legal is also known for its gorgeous public art, with nearly three dozen murals depicting French-Canadian history and culture.

 Most of Legal's housing stock comprises single-family detached homes, mostly modestly sized and available in one- and two-story designs.
 Properties start as low as the mid-$200s but generally top out under $400,000.
 The community's few condos typically sell in the mid- to high $100s.
 Lots and homesites are also available for those planning to build their dream home, usually ranging from $60,000 to the low $100s.